And I hate them. I loathe these weird, disease-ridden, blood-gorging, leg-climbing creepy stalkers.

 And what do you do with it once you’ve removed it?

-My favorite method is a trip in the porcelain throne.
+My favorite method is a trip to the sewer.

 Whew!
 That was too much talking about ticks.
 My skin is crawling as we speak!